-Product Sheet SP101 Water-Based-Mud Fluid Loss Control Additive
+Product Sheet SP-101 Water-Based-Mud Fluid Loss Control Additive

-Used to reduce fluid loss in freshwater and seawater muds.
+Reduces fluid loss in freshwater and seawater muds.

 SP-101 water-based-mud fluid loss control additive is a medium-molecular-weight, anionic additive used to reduce fluid loss in freshwater and seawater muds.
 This synthetic additive has a high temperature limit and is not subject to bacterial degradation.